DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 >
 >I chose the CanaKit power supply, because the official Pi supply was out of stock when I ordered.
 I've used CanaKit stuff before and been very happy with it.
 Plus, Canadians are so nice!
 >
->I've used an official Raspberry Pi case in some of my builds.
+> I'm not using a case.
+My Pi is held to a plywood sheet in my basement using plastic rivets I bought at True Value Hardware.I've used an official Raspberry Pi case in some of my builds.
 I even went with the official heatsink and fan kit.
 But honestly, it's in the basement next to all my network gear.
 It doesn't need to look pretty.
 Plus, I have a hard time sinking a bunch of money into accessories for a $35 board.
 GeeekPi sells a heatsink assortment that has enough to cover five Pis.
 The cool air and consistent temperature of the basement does the rest.
 >
 >If you've used Raspberry Pis for a while, you've probably run into a corrupted SD card.
 This can heppen when the power supply voltage sags (the CanaKit supply should prevent that) and from a high number of writes simply wearing out the SD card.
 I'm hoping the high-endurance card will help mitigate that problem.
 The cost difference is negligible these days.
 I'm also hoping to move the disk-intensive applications to the external drive.
 >